huyingjie/notebook/source/neuroscience/depression.md

 ![](/figs/neuroscience/insula6.png)
 ![](/figs/neuroscience/insula7.png)

-* location: part of the cortex that folds inward a couple inches from ears, close to the amygda and hippocampus.
+* location: part of the cortex that folds inward a couple inches from ears, close to the amygdala and hippocampus.
 * function:
   * pain circuit
   * bodily awareness
     Increased insula activity makes you hyperaware of any problems in the body, even if they're small.

-Some people have brains that are more reactive to pain, and this puts them at risk for a downward spira.
+Some people have brains that are more reactive to pain, and this puts them at risk for a downward spiral.

 **People with depression are more likely to suffer from chronic pain and tend to worry more about getting sick. **